TOP DOWN AND FULL THROTTLE

-In the 1950s, virtually every automaker in the United States offered at least one convertible model and most more than that.
-With post-World War II optimism high, convertibles were all the rage for folks who valued style and driving fun.
+In the 1950s, virtually every automaker in the United States offered at least one convertible model and most had many more than that.
+With post World War II optimism high, convertibles were all the rage with Detroit’s Big Three automakers General Motors, Ford Motor Co. and Chrysler Corp.

 NASCAR founder and Chairman William H.G.
-France, a member of the inaugural NASCAR Hall of Fame Class of 2010, was adept at spotting trends, one of his many strengths.
-So in 1955, NASCAR acquired an organization called the Society of Auto Sports Fellowship and Education.
+France (Class of 2010) was adept at spotting trends, one of his many strengths.
+So, in 1955, NASCAR acquired an organization called the Society of Auto Sports Fellowship and Education.
 SAFE, as it was known, owned and operated an all-convertible racing series, which NASCAR took over with the acquisition.

 10. The First Race

-Driving for the factory Ford Motor Co. team owned by Pete DePaolo, Hall of Famer Curtis Turner (2016) lapped the field to capture the first Convertible Division race ahead of teammate Fireball Roberts (2014) and a Chevrolet ragtop driven by Herb Thomas (2013).
+Driving for the factory Ford Motor Co. team owned by Pete DePaolo, Hall of Famer Curtis Turner (Class of 2016) lapped the field to capture the first Convertible Division race ahead of teammate Fireball Roberts (Class of 2014) and a Chevrolet ragtop driven by Herb Thomas (Class of 2013).
 The victory was worth $3,525, big money back in the day.
+Seven different automobile brands, all subsidiaries of Detroit’s Big Three automakers, compered in the first race: Ford, Mercury, Plymouth, Dodge, Chevrolet, Buick and Oldsmobile all raced on the beach.

 9. The First Season